Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Auriga Simulations

 The Auriga Project consists of a set of fifty cosmological magneto-hydrodynamic simulations of galaxies like the Milky Way \citep{AURIGA}.
 These are zoom-in simulations of dark matter halos chosen from the EAGLE project \citep{EAGLE}.
 The halos analyzed in this work were selected to have a narrow mass range of 1$ < M_{200}/10^{12}M_{\odot} < 2$, leaving us with a subset of thirty models.
 Each simulation was run assuming the $\Lambda$CDM cosmology, with parameters $\Omega_m$ = 0.307, $\Omega_b$ = 0.048, $\Omega_{\Lambda}$ = 0.693, and Hubble's constant $H_0$ = 100 \textit{h} km s$^{-1}$ Mpc$^{-1}$, \textit{h} $= 0.6777$ \citep{param_cosmo_planck}.
 The multi-mass `zoom-in' resimulations were performed in a a periodic cube of side 100 \textit{h}$^{-1}$ Mpc using the N-body magneto-hydrodynamic moving mesh code {\sc arepo} (\citealt{springel_2010}; \citealt{pakmor_2016}).
 For the simulations analyzed here, the dark matter and baryonic mass is $\sim 3 \times 10^5 M_{\odot}$ and $\sim 5 \times 10^4 M_{\odot}$, respectively.
 The gravitational softening length for stellar and dark matter particles grows with scale factor up to a maximum of 369 pc.
 For the gas cells, the softening length scales with the mean radius of the cell but is not allowed to drop below the stellar softening length.

-{\sc arepo} includes a comprehensive galaxy formation model \citep{Vogelsberger2013}, including baryonic processes such as primordial and metal line cooling, a prescription for a uniform background UV field for reionization, a subgrid model for star formation \citep{Springel_Hernquist_2003}, a grid sub model for two-phase interstellar medium in pressure equilibrium \citep{Springel_Hernquist_2003}, magnetic fields \citep{pakmor_springel2013, pakmor2014}, gas accretion onto black holes and energetic feedback from AGN and supernovae type II (SNII) \citep[for more details see][]{Springel2005, Vogelsberger2013, Marinacci2014, AURIGA}.
+{\sc arepo} includes a comprehensive galaxy formation model \citep{Vogelsberger2013}, including baryonic processes such as primordial and metal line cooling, a prescription for a uniform background UV field for reionization, a subgrid model for star formation \citep{Springel_Hernquist_2003}, a subgrid model for two-phase interstellar medium in pressure equilibrium \citep{Springel_Hernquist_2003}, magnetic fields \citep{pakmor_springel2013, pakmor2014}, gas accretion onto black holes and energetic feedback from AGN and supernovae type II (SNII) \citep[for more details see][]{Springel2005, Vogelsberger2013, Marinacci2014, AURIGA}.
 The parameters that regulate the efficiency of each physical process were chosen by comparing the results obtained in simulations of cosmologically representative regions to a wide range of observations of the galaxy population.

 In our models, each stellar particle represents a single stellar population of a given mass, age and metallicity.
 Mass loss and metal enrichment from type Ia supernovae (SNIa) and asymptotic giant branch (AGB) stars are modeled by calculating at each time step the mass moving off the main sequence for each star particle according to a delay time distribution.
 Using the stellar population synthesis models from \citet{BruzualCharlot}, the luminosity of each stellar particle was estimated in multiple photometric bands.
 As a result, our models include detailed photometric luminosity estimates in the U, B, V, g, r, i, z, K bands, all without taking into account the effects of dust extinction.

-Although all our Auriga models were run in halos of similar characteristics, the resulting galaxies present a wide variety of properties, mostly due to the stochasticity to the diversity of merger histories possible for halos of this type \citep{2005_Bullock_Johnston, cooper2010, Tumlinson2010, AURIGA,2019MNRAS.485.2589M}.
+Although all our models were run in halos of similar characteristics, the resulting galaxies present a wide variety of properties, mostly due to the stochasticity to the diversity of merger histories possible for halos of this type \citep{2005_Bullock_Johnston, cooper2010, Tumlinson2010, AURIGA,2019MNRAS.485.2589M}.